bladehr8/WebApi/_posts/2015-02-17-StringParameterIssue.md

 }
 {% endhighlight %}

-Then you invoke this function using the following parameters:
+Then you invoke this function using the following parameters and can get the parameter values as:

 1. ~/Customers(1)/Default.MyFunction(p='')